Drupal works on any web server with PHP (greater or equal PHP Version 5.5.9) support.

-SymLinks: Drupal versions prior to 8.0 set +FollowSymLinks option in the .htaccess file.
-This prevents Drupal running on shared hosts which require +SymLinksIfOwnerMatch instead for security reasons.
-Drupal 8.0 does not set either option, but this causes installation on at least OpenSuse distributions to fail.
-The onscreen error messages are unhelpful, but the error logs identify the problem correctly in both cases.
+On some systems, particularly OpenSuse distributions you may have to add SymLink settings to the .htaccess file.
+Depending on security settings, you may need to add either +FollowSymLinks or +SymLinksIfOwnerMatch (especially on shared hosts).
+If this is required, the onscreen error messages may be unhelpful, but the error logs identify the problem correctly in both cases.
 If you edit the .htaccess file remember that you have to re-edit after updates which overwrite the file!

 Nginx is a commonly used web server that focuses on high concurrency, performance and low memory usage.

 Drupal will work on Nginx legacy versions (0.7.x, 0.8.x, 1.0.x, 1.2.x), stable 1.8.x versions, and mainline 1.9.x versions hosted on UNIX/Linux, OS X, or Windows.
-Nginx is a popular alternative to Apache, so there are also significant community experiences and testings performed on Nginx.
+Nginx is a popular alternative to Apache, so there is also significant community experience and testing performed on Nginx.